prkoir97/MailMerging/README.md

 This script handles the creation of a PostgreSQL database table to store mail merging data and inserts data from the output records file into the table.

 #### `STFPFileUpload.py`
 This script facilitates the uploading of generated letters and records to an SFTP server.

-It includes the `upload_to_sftp()` function to upload files and the `main()` function to execute the upload process.
+#### `UploadToAzureBlob.py`
+This script facilitates the uploading of generated letters and records to an Azure blob container.

 ### Dependencies
 - Python 3.x